nalyk/deployd/docs/deployd_docs/collections/reference/querying-collections.md

 ### Advanced Queries

 When querying a [Collection](/docs/collections/), you can use special commands to create a more advanced query.

 Deployd supports all of [MongoDB's conditional operators](http://www.mongodb.org/display/DOCS/Advanced+Queries#AdvancedQueries-ConditionalOperators); only the common operators and Deployd's custom commands are documented here.

+**Security Note**: For security, four dangerous MongoDB operators are blocked:
+- `$where` - Executes JavaScript on MongoDB server
+- `$function` - Executes JavaScript in aggregation pipeline
+- `$accumulator` - Custom aggregation with JavaScript
+- `$expr` - Can contain `$function`

+All other MongoDB operators are supported.
+See lib/resources/collection/index.js:143-162 for implementation details.

 When using an advanced query in REST, you must pass JSON as the query string, for example: